Science & Research

 In addition to curating our spectacular shell collection, our team of scientists also conducts primary research in malacology.
 Led by Science Director Dr. José H. Leal, they work hard behind the scenes to expand scientific knowledge of mollusks and shells so we can better protect them.

-Currently published by the Bailey-Matthews National Shell Museum and edited by our own Dr. José H. Leal, The Nautilus is a quarterly, peer-reviewed scientific journal covering global malacology research.
+The Nautilus is a quarterly, peer-reviewed scientific journal covering global malacology research.
+It is published by the Bailey-Matthews National Shell Museum and edited by our own Dr. José H. Leal.

 The Junonia shell has been prized by collectors for generations.
 Not only are its shells rare, but live Junonia are also hard to come by, due to the depth at which the species is found.
 Until 2018, not a single video and only two photos of live Junonia existed.
 Now, the Museum is studying three live individuals collected during a research cruise!

 The Margaret Thorsen Library